Destinetheanalyst/E-Commerce-Sales-Analysis/README.md

 4. Sales per Product Category
 5. Sales Distribution by State and Region
 6. Sales and Profit by Customer Segments.

+---
 ### Data Analysis
-Pivot table function was used to analyze the data to answer questions.
+Pivot table functions was used to analyze the dataset.

+---
 ###  Results and Findings

 1. The total Sales is $2,297,200.86